 Artist: Jerrod Ray and WKTR News 3

 Visitors and locals looking for a new “Instagram worthy’ photo spot, look no further than the 757 Energy & Vibe mural by Jerrod Ray in collaboration with WKTR News 3.
-This vibrant colored mural highlights the unique and creative community of Hampton Roads which is oftentimes called ‘The 757’.
+This vibrant colored mural highlights the unique and creative community of Hampton Roads, also called “The 757.”

 LABOR OF LOVE